Writers Write is your one-stop writing resource. In this post, we share a number of ways to help you think like a writer every day.

 - Ask What If?
 This is a useful, fun exercise you can do anywhere.
+It is also one of the best ways to think like a writer every day.
 Look around you and ask what people would do if… Think of any number of interesting scenarios and apply them to different people and situations.

 - Turn A Situation Into A Scene – Scenes are short units in stories.
 They are driven by a viewpoint character who has a goal.
 He or she meets resistance and either achieves or fails to achieve that goal.
 If you see an interesting interaction, fictionalise it using the mechanics of scene.